-Population numbers of redfish by age-group, estimated from Canadian stratified-random bottom-trawl surveys in 1979-85, were reported by Power and Atkinson (MS 1986).
-The assignment of ages was based on ageing by otoliths.
-As noted above, most of the 7-8 cm individuals were classified as 2-year-olds, there being very few 1-year-olds in the series.
-In addition, peaks in the length frequency were assigned to older yearclasses with increasing size.
-The inferred historical pattern from this analysis was that there tended to be sequences of several years of good recruitment and sequences of several years of poor recruitment.
-In contrast, the progression of modes in length frequencies may be interpreted to indicate that recruitment is very poor in most years, and that only occasional yearclasses are strong (Templeman, 1976; Lilly and Gavaris, 1982).
-D. Power and D. B. Atkinson (Northwest Atlantic Fisheries Centre, St. John's, Nfld., pers. comm., 1986) opined that errors in age reading may smooth year-class strengths, and that the progression of modes in length frequencies is probably a more reliable indicator of the frequency of occurrence of strong year-classes.
+Population numbers at age estimated from Canadian stratified-random bottom-trawl surveys from 1979 to 1985 are provided by Power and Atkinson (MS 1986).
+The assignment of ages is based on ageing of otoliths.
+As noted above, most 7-8 cm individuals are aged as 2-year-olds.
+There are very few 1-year-olds in the series.
+In addition, peaks in the length frequency are assigned to older year-classes as the redfish age.
+The historical pattern from this analysis is that there trend to be sequences of several years of good recruitment and sequences of several years of poor recruitment.
+In contrast, the progression of modes in length frequencies may be interpreted to indicate that recruitment is very poor in most years, and only occasional year-classes are strong (Templeman, 1976; Lilly and Gavaris, 1982).
 An acceptable series of redfish year-class strengths is not yet available.
 Recruitment to the fishery was assumed to occur at age 10 (about 25 cm) (NAFO, MS 1980).
-Chumakov et al. (MS 1986) indicated that 17-21 cm redfish at ages 4-5 in 1985 will be 19-24 cm in 1987 and will constitute a considerable part of the commercial catch in that year.
-Thus, if this age interpretation is correct, redfish on Flemish Cap are at least partially recruited to the fishery by age 7, and perhaps even younger.
+Chumakov et al., (MS 1986) expect that specimens 17-21 cm long at age 4-5 in 1985 will constitute a considerable part of the commercial catch at a length of 19-24 cm in 1987.
+Thus, if the USSR age interpretation is correct, redfish on Flemish Cap are at least partially recruited to the fishery by age 7, and perhaps even earlier.

-Biology of Cod
+V Biology of cod